Multivariate Jacobi and Laguerre polynomials, infinite-dimensional extensions, and their probabilistic connections with multivariate Hahn and Meixner polynomials: Distributions on the discrete and continuous simplex

-\end{definition} It is easy to check that both Gamma and Dirichlet measures are conjugate classes of prior measures.
-Bayes' theorem shows us the role as \emph{marginal distributions} played, respectively, by $NB_{\alpha,p}$ and $DM_{\alpha}$. \begin{example} The class of Gamma priors is conjugate with respect to $l_{\lambda}=Po_{\lambda}$ on $\{0,1,2,\ldots\}.$ The posterior measure is
+It is easy to check that both gamma and Dirichlet measures are conjugate classes of prior measures.
+Bayes' theorem shows us the role as \emph{marginal distributions} played, respectively, by $\mathit{NB}_{\alpha,p}$ and $\mathit{DM}_{\alpha}$.